 Upcoming Volunteer Training Dates

-Fall training will start in October.
+Our Spring training will be starting late April, 2022.
 The training consists of 50 hours and is done independently and online.
-There is a short introductory unit and then our first zoom session will be October 14th, 7pm to 9pm.
-We will have these every Monday and Thursday evening from 7pm to 9pm until June 16th. (with the exception of the week of May 22nd).
+There is a short introductory unit and then the first zoom session will be Thursday April 28th, 2022 from 7pm to 9pm.
+Sessions continue every Monday and Thursday evening from 7pm to 9pm until June 16th. (with the exception of the week of May 22nd).
 Trainees are expected to participate in all sessions.
-The rest of the hours of training are made up through a variety of units you will work through.
+The rest of the hours of training are made up through a variety of independent unit